 (Scope 1 in kg + Scope 2 in kg) / Business output metric (eg. USD of revenue) = Supplier-specific factor

-Note that this means you are excluding supplier’s Scope 3 emissions from your client’s emissions boundary, and assuming that the supplier is responsible for reducing their own Scope 3.
-The approach that you take depends on your client’s methodology, and you should consult them at the start of an engagement to agree on what approach works for them.
+Note that this means you are excluding supplier’s Scope 3 emissions from your emissions boundary, and assuming that the supplier is responsible for reducing their own Scope 3.
+The approach you take depends on the methodology being used, so it’s important to agree on the most appropriate approach at the outset.

 Ensuring a consistent methodology year-on-year

-For example, the factor for LPG in BEIS (DEFRA) for 2022 equals 1.56 kg CO2e per liter.
+For example, the factor for LPG in BEIS (DEFRA) for 2022 equals 1.56 kg CO2e per litre.

-However, the corresponding LPG factor in EPA for 2022 equals 5.68 kg CO2e per gallon, which is equivalent to 1.5kg CO2e per liter.
-It’s not a huge different at this scale, but over hundreds of suppliers and millions of liters, the difference adds up to thousands of tonnes of emissions.
+However, the corresponding LPG factor in EPA for 2022 equals 5.68 kg CO2e per gallon, which is equivalent to 1.5kg CO2e per litre.
+It’s not a huge different at this scale, but over hundreds of suppliers and millions of litres, the difference adds up to thousands of tonnes of emissions.

 To ensure consistency in methodology is maintained, make sure that you: